wp-plugins/wp-double-protection/readme.txt

 = Plugin's Features: =

 * Allow user to use two different password for the website and thus makes the website extra secure.
-* Once the plugin is activated and until the user has not set his second password in his user profile, the second password will be same as the first password.
+* Once the plugin is activated and until the user has not set his second password in the user profile, the second password will be same as the first password.
 * Once the second password is set from the user profile, the user would now need to enter the corresponding passwords while login.
-* Once the plugin is reactivated or user has successfully reset his password, the second password is set to the main or primary or first password until the second passoword is set again.
+* To reset the second password the user has to follow the default lost password link and it will reset the second password to the newly chosen main password and the the user would have to again set a different second password from the user profile

 == Installation ==
 1. Upload "**wp-double-protection**" folder to the "wp-content/**plugins**" directory.